GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Experiment

 \subsection{IDGG: Macro-Level Alignment}

-\textbf{Macro Structure Replication.} \ As shown in Table~\ref{tab:idgg_results}, Graphia consistently attains the lowest $\mathrm{MMD.D}^2, \mathrm{MMD.C}^2$ and $\mathrm{MMD.S}^2$ scores across all datasets.
+\textbf{Macro Structure Replication.} \ We evaluate all baselines on the three datasets, omitting results for those that encounter out-of-memory (OOM) errors.
+As shown in Table~\ref{tab:idgg_results}, Graphia consistently attains the lowest $\mathrm{MMD.D}^2, \mathrm{MMD.C}^2$ and $\mathrm{MMD.S}^2$ scores across all datasets.
 While DGGen performs competitively on Propagate-En, LLM-based generators, including Graphia, consistently outperform deep learning baselines on both Weibo datasets.
 Notably, most deep learning models yield near-zero edge overlap (EO), reflecting a significant gap in edge distribution from reference graphs.
 In contrast, LLM-based methods generate non-zero EO, with Graphia achieving the highest EO on all datasets.
-Averaged across datasets, Graphia attains $S_\text{structure} = 0.96$, surpassing the best baseline GAG-general by 41.11\% ($S_\text{structure} = 0.55$). \textbf{Macro Phenomenon Replication.} \ To quantitatively assess emergent societal phenomena, we introduce three metrics: $\mathrm{P}@100\text{-KOL}$, echo chamber alignment ($\Delta C$), and deviation in power-law exponent ($\Delta \alpha$).
-These metrics address the limitations of existing LLM-based simulators, which often rely on qualitative assessments of phenomena such as echo chambers~\cite{zheng2024simulating,coling_echo_chamber}, power-law distributions~\cite{GraphMaster,GAG}, and influencer selection~\cite{sagraph_bench}.
-Graphia achieves the best performance in these metrics on weibo-tech and propagate-en, and ranks 2.67 in weibo-daily.
-Averaged across datasets, Graphia achieves $S_\text{phenomenon}=0.91$, surpassing the best baseline Qwen3-8B-SFT by 32.98\% ($S_\text{structure} = 0.58$).
+Averaged across datasets, Graphia attains $S_\text{structure} = 0.97$, surpassing the best baseline by 35.98\% ($S_\text{structure} = 0.61$).